 The game includes three base attributes for each Hero:

 - Strength, highlighted in red.
-Measuring a Hero's resilience, each point in Strength improves their health pool (increasing both maximum health and health regeneration) while granting resistance to magical attacks.
+Measuring a Hero's resilience, each point in Strength improves their health pool, increasing both maximum health and health regeneration.
+Prior to April 17, 2020, it also granted resistance to magical attacks.

 - Agility, highlighted in green.
-Measuring a Hero's swiftness, each point in Agility improves their overall speed (increasing both attack speed and movement speed) while granting resistance to physical attacks.
+Measuring a Hero's swiftness, each point in Agility improves their overall speed, increasing both attack speed and movement speed.
+Prior to April 17, 2020, it also granted resistance to physical attacks.

 - Intelligence, highlighted in blue.
-Measuring a Hero's wisdom, each point in Intelligence improves their mana pool (increasing both maximum mana and mana regeneration) while granting increased damage on their magical attacks.
+Measuring a Hero's wisdom, each point in Intelligence improves their mana pool, increasing both maximum mana and mana regeneration.
+Prior to April 17, 2020, it also granted increased damage on their magical attacks.

 While each Hero has their own base and growth values of all three attributes, they also have a "primary attribute" which not only hints at how they are supposed to be played, but also controls how much damage they inflict on physical attacks (with each point in their chosen attribute granting increased damage).

 Unlike most MOBAs, where Heroes are classified by roles, Dota 2 separates each Hero based on their chosen primary attribute.
 Each Hero has multiple roles they can play based on their attributes, abilities, and item combinations, with the game suggesting roles for each Hero: